Minimax Optimal Convergence Rates for Estimating Ground Truth from Crowdsourced Labels: Background and Problem Setup

-In addition to proving statistical error bounds for the global optimizer of (\ref{eq:energy}) and (\ref{eq:constopt}), we are also interested in the algorithm which is able to approximate the global optimizer.
 Note that the objective function is bi-convex in the sense that $F(p,y)$ is both convex with respect to $p$ and with respect to $y$.
 A natural algorithm for maximizing $F(p,y)$ is to iteratively update $p$ and $y$.
 Given an initializer $y^{(0)}$, the $t$-th step of the iterative algorithm is

 Direct calculation gives explicit formulas for (\ref{eq:iterative}),

 This is recognized as the EM algorithm \citep{DemLaiRub77}.
 In order to achieve good statistical property, we propose to replace the M-step (\ref{eq:M}) by the following projection rule,